MrGKanev/MrGKanev/README.md

 ### 🔭 I’m currently working on
 - [Bimbala](https://bimbala.com/) -> *Beta in progress* 🚀
-- [AntiProxies](https://antiproxies.com/) - An easier way to protect your website and e-commerce solution -> 🚀 *coming soon* 🚀
+- [AntiProxies](https://antiproxies.com/) - An easier way to protect your website and e-commerce solution -> *Beta in progress* 🚀
 - [IEEE Student Branch of Uni Ruse](https://github.com/IEEE-Student-Branch-of-Uni-Ruse) -> breaking science and IT at the same time ... on purpose ...
 - Finishing my Ph.D. degree 🤔 -> will open source everything I write here as well (if possible)